SanviM828/ERC-Convener-Q.2.-Submission/README.md

 Step 1: I have loaded the audio to the code.

 Step 2: I multiplied the signal with cosine to demodulate.
 Then "demodulate= signal*carrier".
 This is the key step.
 It displaces the desired signal from a noisy signal.
 We get the demodulated but unfiltered and obtain a plot of it.
+I have also uploaded its audio file named "demod_op.wav"

 ![demod(unfilt) graph](https://github.com/user-attachments/assets/13bf40b2-7c28-4093-afae-3ac20833ce5f)